When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Experiments

 \subsection{Main Results}

-Table~\ref{tb:rewardbench-UF} reports the performance of all reward models trained on Unified-Feedback (80K), on both base models.
+Table~\ref{tb:rewardbench-UF} reports the performance of all reward models trained on Unified-Feedback (80K) and the two base models.
 And Table~\ref{tb:rewardbench-SK} presents the results trained on Skywork-Reward-Preference-80K-v0.2.
 Across all four settings, the \ours objective consistently outperforms the BT baseline, showing that mitigating representation-distance bias improves reward modeling.

 \paragraph{\ours vs. BT.} In particular, strong performance gains are observed in the Reasoning category, where \ours improves accuracy by more than $5\%$ on average.
-This is consistent with our intuition: preference pairs in the Reasoning category from RewardBench tend to have smaller representation distances (as shown in Figure~\ref{fig:grad_by_category}).
-Under the vanilla BT objective, these pairs receive disproportionately weak updates, even when misranked.
-By removing this representation-driven effect in parameter updates, \ours provides stronger updates that are more aligned with prediction errors, leading to the largest performance improvement amongst these pairs.
+This is consistent with our analysis: Reasoning pairs tend to have smaller representation distances compared to other categories (Figure~\ref{fig:b_grad_norm}).
+Under BT, the small-distance region receives inherently weak updates, even when misranked. \ours explicitly alleviates this by upweighting learning signals for small-distance regions and reducing over-emphasis on large-distance regions.
+By removing this representation-driven effect in parameter updates, \ours provides stronger updates that are more aligned with prediction errors.
+As a result, the largest gains naturally appear in categories dominated by fine-grained distinctions, which are otherwise suppressed.

 \paragraph{\ours vs. BT-variants.}The margin-based baselines (BT+Margin, BT+Margin out) do not yield consistent improvements over the vanilla BT loss.
 Although these methods introduce ground-truth margins to directly supervise the strength of the prediction-error term, they do not correct for the scaling bias introduced by representation distance.
 Cases where margin-based training hurts performance suggest possible overfitting to noisy margin annotations.
 This highlights that simply enriching supervision with ground-truth requires high-quality annotations, and is still insufficient to address the structural bias of BT updates.
 In contrast, \ours requires no external signals beyond the standard pairwise preference data, and outperforms both variants of margin-based baselines.
 This shows that addressing the representation bias directly is more reliable and broadly applicable.